|

 Discussions:

-Discuss how an injection mold functions in detail.
-Include mold fill short
+- How an injection mold functions in detail.
+Include mold fill short shots

-Discuss how China plays a major role in injection molding.
-Discuss the
+- How China plays a major role in injection molding.
+Discuss the quotation

-quotation process for tooling and discuss partnering with local injection
+process for tooling and discuss partnering with local injection molders

 wall features, bosses, nominal wall, and fill.